Supporting Our Customers Is A Key Priority.

 From concept to reality, we have been talking about the Bedrock series for a while now.
 This new machine platform besides being really cool looking offers a ton of advantages for production grinding.
 You can see that the machine is done and is getting tooled out for the show this week also.
 In about a week you can visit our web site booth6646.com for videos of all our machines in our booth.

 If you cannot come to IMTS 2010 this website will give you the same experience as if you were in Chicago .
 Once the machines are on site we will re-take the videos for all to see the parts grinding , and the booth up and running.
-Until then we ...
+Until then ...

 Bedrock is Done